reddyvamsibme/lazor_project_SC_Fall2020/README.md

 * **Class Solution**
      This class has functions to solve the lazor puzzle
-     + Criteria: Lazer intersection with given points
+     + Solving Criteria: Lazer should intersect with given points
      + Input: Possble combinations of blocks, lazors, points of intersection
      + Handles the functions for refract, reflect, hitting the block, moving lazor, position and lazor encounters